AlexisPuga/nunjucks-to-html/README.md

 Usage: nunjucks-to-html [sources] [flags...]

+  --baseDir <path>        Base directory for the source files.
+Defaults to './'.
   --config <filepath>     Filepath to the config file.
 Relative to cwd.
 Defaults to ./nunjucks.config.js.
   --dest <path>           Path to the destination directory.
 Relative to cwd.
 Defaults to ./public --ext <string> 	      Extension for the destination file.
 Defaults to .html